Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 ### Multiple Inheritance

 In multiple inheritance a class (derived or child class) inherits properties and behaviors from multiple (more than one) other class (the base or parent class).

+In simple words, when a dervied class have multiple base class it is called single inheritance.